slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 "When you are consumed by thoughts, write.
 When you are uninspired, read."
 -- Stephen King [1947]*

 > *"Life is always going to be stranger than fiction.
-Because fiction has to convincing.
+Because fiction has to be convincing.
 And life doesn’t."
 -- Neil Gaiman [1960]*

 > *"Actually almost everything I’ve written that has survived was written when I didn’t try to get anything done." (...)